behroozsepehry/scheduler/README.md

   * Add tasks with a name and duration (minutes).
   * Edit task name & duration.
   * Delete tasks instantly.
+  * Punt tasks to the next day by clicking the right arrow (→) button next to each task (clears fixed times to keep tasks flexible).
   * Lock tasks to a fixed start time so they don’t move during auto-scheduling.

 * **Reordering**